 Investigations can be carried out to determine the root cause of a failure or an incident.
-The sectors and industries in which we currently carry out investigations are as follows:
+The sectors and industries in which we currently carry out engineering failure analysis in are as follows:

 - Agricultural / plant

 - Automotive Failure Analysis